blog posts

 • Route configuration

-We will explain all the above steps in the rest of this article to configure a load-balancing network on multiple gateways.
+In the rest of this article, we will explain all the above steps for configuring a load-balancing network on multiple gateways.

 Steps of Load Balancing technique in Mikrotik